 After Gaines exited his vehicle, one of the officers stood near him only a few feet away while challenging Gaines with the officers being there for someone “up here selling some dope.”
 The officer went forward by asking Gaines if he had been selling “wet” (a common street term for PCP).
-At the same time, the second officer on scene was walking around Gaines’s car looking inside.
-The 10th Circuit ruled the accusatory question, and second officer’s investigatory movements, added to a reasonable person believing they were not free to leave.
+At the same time, the second officer on scene walked around Gaines’s car looking inside.
+The 10th Circuit ruled the accusatory question and the second officer’s investigatory movements added to a reasonable person believing they were not free to leave.

 U.S. 10th Circuit Analysis

 From the examination of the facts the 10th Circuit then laid out a 5-point analysis of the interaction between Gaines and the Kansas City, Kansas Police officers.
 Here are the (5) points of consideration:

 - Gaines was sitting in his car when (2) marked police cars approach his vehicle with emergency lights flashing

 - Both officers were fully uniformed and armed

 - One officer gestured for Gaines to exit his vehicle